 Were there cases of resistance at Monticello?

+Resistance appears in almost every single case of coerced labor, and resistance in many forms took place at Monticello.
 Resistance, to both abuses and the whole system of slavery, was often a cooperative activity.
-One of the most common types of resistance, and one which often involved networks of slaves and free blacks, was pilferage.
-Theft was a fact of life on southern plantations.
+One of the most common types of resistance, and one which often involved networks of slaves and free blacks, was theft.
+This included one instance in which a man named York, broke into Jefferson’s private suite and stole some trinkets, clothing, a book and a gun.
 As Jefferson himself recognized, a slave "who is permitted by law to have no property of his own, can with difficulty conceive that property is founded in anything but force."

 There were over twenty known runaways from Monticello, from 1769 to 1819.
 Almost half of them were enslaved men hired from other owners who probably tried to get back to family members.
 Slaves often ran away for reasons other than a desire for permanent freedom.
 In 1806 blacksmith Joseph Fossett departed on foot for Washington, DC, from an urgent desire to see his wife, Edith, an apprentice cook at the President's House.
 Cases of truancy rather than determined running away were extremely common on Virginia plantations, and few of these cases were recorded.